melt-ui/runes/README.md

 I hear you saying "Ugh, classes".
 Let me explain the reasoning behind this choice:

 1. They are more performant, especially with runes.
 No need for getters and setters for every state.
 2. Destructuring makes it hard to use multiple builders in the same page because you need to rename multiple variables.
-This is no longer the case with classes.
+This is no longer the case with the new API.

 ## Usage